-If you are interested in applying as a Masters student, I will be accepting applications this winter (2020) to start in the 2021/2022 school year.
-Information for prospective students can be found here.
-Prospective students should apply through Cognitive, Developmental, and Brain Sciences, and I will also consider exceptional students through the Program in Neuroscience.
+If you are interested in applying as a Masters student, please check back in the fall for information regarding applications the the 2022-2023 school year.
+The lab typically takes students through the psychology program or the program in neuroscience.
+Information for prospective psychology students can be found here.
+Prospective psychology students should apply through Cognitive, Developmental, and Brain Sciences, and I will on rare occasion take on Clinical Science and Psychopathology students.
+I will also consider exceptional students through the Program in Neuroscience.

 Frequently Asked Questions